Shoshenq I: Chronology

-The conventional dates for his reign, as established by Kenneth Kitchen, are 945-924 BC but his time-line has recently been revised downwards by a few years to 943-922 BC, since he may well have lived for up to two to three years after his successful campaign in Israel and Judah, conventionally dated to 925 BC.
+The conventional dates for his reign, as established by Kenneth Kitchen, are 945-924 BC but this timeline has recently been revised downwards by a few years to 943-922 BC, since he may well have lived for up to two to three years after his successful campaign in the Kingdom of Israel (Samaria) and the Kingdom of Judah, conventionally dated to 925 BC.
 As Edward Wente of the University of Chicago noted (1976) on page 276 of his JNES 35 Book Review of Kitchen's study of the Third Intermediate Period, there is "no certainty" that Shoshenq's 925 BC campaign terminated just prior to this king's death a year later in 924 BC.
 Egyptologist Morris Bierbrier also dated Shoshenq I's accession "between 945–940 BC" in his 1975 book concerning the genealogies of Egyptian officials, who served during the late New Kingdom and Third Intermediate Period.

 Bierbrier based his opinion on Biblical evidence collated by William F. Albright in a BASOR 130 paper.
 This development would also account for the mostly unfinished state of decorations of Shoshenq's building projects at the Great Temple of Karnak where only scenes of the king's Palestinian military campaign are fully carved.
 Building materials would first have had to be extracted and architectural planning performed for his great monumental projects here.
 Such activities usually took up to a year to complete before work was even begun.
 This would imply that Shoshenq I likely lived for a period in excess of one year after his 925 BC campaign.
 On the other hand, if the Karnak inscription was concurrent with Shoshenq's campaign into Canaan, the fact that it was left unfinished would suggest this campaign occurred in the last year of Shoshenq's reign.
 This possibility would also permit his 945 BC accession date to be slightly lowered to 943 BC.